What can I do?

 Five weeks of every summer are dedicated to Enrichment Camps at the Foundry.
-Groups of neighborhood children and 80-100 volunteers from various United Methodist churches in the district arrive ready and excited for camp.
+Groups of neighborhood children and 80-100 volunteers from various local churches arrive ready and excited for camp.
 The children enjoy a range of enrichment activities: gardening, art, games, team building and a daily devotion time.

 Why summer camps?

 Keenan's Story: As one morning’s devotion time was beginning, the class was asked for a volunteer to pray.
 A young boy named Keenan raised his hand immediately and enthusiastically.
 The children bowed their heads in readiness, but Keenan did not begin his prayer.
 A minute or so passed in awkward silence when Keenan raised his bowed head and said, “I’m sorry.
 I don’t know how to pray.”